georgeyhere/FPGA-Video-Processing/README.md

 # Edge Detection

 The objective of this project is to take 640x480 VGA data from an OV7670 camera and show a filtered image on a VGA monitor using a Gaussian Blur and a Sobel Operator.
+Coded in Vivado and implemented on Artix-7 FPGA.
+Logic runs on 96Mhz clock, camera runs on 24Mhz clock.

 ## Topics Covered:

 SCCB (Serial Camera Control Bus) Protocol
 - i2c compliant 2-wire protocol used for configurint the OV7670 camera

+IEEE-754 Floating Point Protocol
+-binary representation of floating-point values -floating point multiply and add

+Xilinx Floating-Point IP
+-used in multiply and fused multiply-add configurations

 Will be updated as I go.

 ## Timeline:

-12/25: Complete preliminary block diagram of overall system 12/31: Complete byte_combine and byte_convert blocks 1/10: Complete BRAM configuration
+12/20: Complete greyscale block
+12/25: Complete RTL blocks (byte_combine and byte_convert)
+1/10: Complete memory configuration

 Will be updated as I go.